 If you’re not totally pleased, please return them for a full refund of your purchase price (less shipping and handling).
 But, of course, I know you won’t.
 They’re that good.

-Available only at Mercola.com, Pure Power Protein Bars are your perfect partner for an active lifestyle.
+Available only at Mercola.com, Pure Power Organic Vegan Protein Bar are your perfect partner for an active lifestyle.
 Order yours today!